i3/i3lock/README.md

 You can also specify additional options, as detailed in the manpage.
 This includes, but is not limited to:

 - Color options for:
-    - verification ring
+    - Verification ring
-    - interior ring color
+    - Interior ring color
-    - ring interior line color
+    - Ring interior line color
-    - key highlight color
+    - Key highlight color
-    - backspace highlight color
+    - Backspace highlight color
-    - text colors for most/all strings
+    - Text colors for most/all strings
     - Changing all of the above depending on PAM's authentication status
 - Blurring the current screen and using that as the lock background
 - Showing a clock in the indicator
-  - refreshing on a timer, instead of on each keypress
+- Refreshing on a timer, instead of on each keypress
 - Positioning the various UI elements
 - Changing the ring radius and thickness, as well as text size
 - Passthrough media keys
 - A new bar indicator, which replaces the ring indicator with its own set of options
     - An experimental thread for driving the redraw ticks, so that things like the bar/clock still update when PAM is blocking

 ## Building